storj/docs/Explorer-Release-Setup-Instructions.md

 - Raspberry Pi: [identity_linux_arm.zip](https://storj-v3-alpha-builds.storage.googleapis.com/df20597-go1.11/identity_linux_arm.zip)
 - Windows Pro: [identity_windows_amd64.zip](https://storj-v3-alpha-builds.storage.googleapis.com/df20597-go1.11/identity_windows_amd64.zip)

-*__Note:__ If you are using Synology or other device with less computing power, you can create Identity on more powerful machine and transfer it to Synology.*
+*__Note:__ If you are using Synology NAS or other device with less computing power, you can create Identity on a more powerful machine and transfer it over to the smaller device.*

 2) Unzip the file and run the following command to start creating an identity (this example is for Mac OS, substitute the appropriate identity binary for your OS):